Alvipas/meteo_station_android_internet/README.md

 > reboot
 ```
 ## 3. Connect weather station using WSview android app
 Configure the weather station connection to wlan0 access point created in previous step.
 Follow the steps detailed in WSview app, and choose "Customized" server, with the IP of the wlan0 (192.168.4.1) port 8080.
 Fill the other fields related to Wunderground service.
+Path: /path? .
+See [issue](https://github.com/matthewwall/weewx-interceptor/issues/85) .
 Then, save configuration and check that the station console shows the WiFi icon.

 Then check that the data is arriving at the raspberry using tcpdump.
 ```shell